Kubernetes Dashboard

 sudo kubectl get pods --all-namespaces

-Once you have successfully deployed Kubernetes Dashboard, you can browse the from your remote machine by executing below command to open proxy connection to Kubernetes master node.
+To access Kubernetes Dashboard after deployment, use the command below on your remote machine to open a proxy connection to the Kubernetes master node.

 kubectl proxy